Victoria (state): Batman's treaty

 Melbourne was founded in 1835 by John Batman, who set up a base in Indented Head, and John Pascoe Fawkner.
 From settlement, the region around Melbourne was known as the Port Phillip District, a separately administered part of New South Wales.
 Shortly after, the site now known as Geelong was surveyed by Assistant Surveyor W. H. Smythe, three weeks after Melbourne.
 And in 1838, Geelong was officially declared a town, despite earlier European settlements dating back to 1826.
 On 6 June 1835, just under two years before Melbourne was officially recognised as a settlement, John Batman, the leader of the Port Phillip Association presented Wurundjeri Elders with a land use agreement.

 This document, now referred to as the Batman treaty, was later given to the British government to claim that local Aboriginal people had given Batman access to their land in exchange for goods and rations.
+The treaty itself was declared void as Batman did not have permission from the Crown to establish Melbourne.
 Today, the meaning and interpretation of this treaty is contested.
-Some argue it was pretence for taking Aboriginal land in exchange for trinkets, while others argue it was significant in that it sought to recognise Aboriginal land rights.

-The exact location of the meeting between Batman and the Kulin Ngurungaeta (head clan-men) with whom he made the treaty is unknown, although it is believed to have been by the Merri Creek.
+Some argue it was a pretence for taking Aboriginal land in exchange for trinkets, while others argue it was significant in that it sought to recognise Aboriginal land rights.
+The exact location of the meeting between Batman and the Kulin men with whom he made the treaty is unknown, although it is believed to have been by the Merri Creek.
 According to historian Meyer Eidelson, it is generally believed to have occurred on the Merri near modern-day Rushall Station.